pantheon-systems/drops-7/profiles/express/modules/contrib/metatag/metatag_importer/README.txt

 This module imports data from other modules.
 An administrative interface is provided (admin/config/search/metatags/importer), as well as a series of Drush
 commands:

+* metatag-convert-metatags-quick / mtcmq
+  Convert data from the Metatags Quick module.

+* metatag-convert-nodewords / mtcnw
+  Convert data from the Nodewords module.

+* metatag-convert-page-title / mtcpt
-* metatag-convert-page-title - Convert data from the Page Title module.
+  Convert data from the Page Title module.

 Known Issues
 --------------------------------------------------------------------------------
-- The admin page (currently) only supports migrating data from Nodewords.
-- The Drush commands (currently) only supports migrating data from Page Title.
+- The admin page (currently) only supports migrating data from Nodewords and Page Title.
 - Only entities are currently supported, other configuration types will be supported soon.

 Credits / Contact
 --------------------------------------------------------------------------------
 Currently maintained by Damien McKenna [1].
-Originally developed by jantoine [2] with contributions by drupalninja99 [3], stuart.crouch [4], subhojit777 [5],
-KarlShea [6], stefan.r [7], HyperGlide [8] and jenlampton [9].
+Originally developed by Jon Antoine [2] with contributions by Jay Callicott [3], Stuart Crouch [4], Subhojit Paul [5], Karl Shea [6], Stefan Ruijsenaars [7], HyperGlide [8], Jen Lampton [9], Eric Peterson [10], Lars Schröter [11], Victoria Chan [12], Malcolm Young [13], Alexey Korepov [14], klokie [15] and Dan Ficker [16].

 References